mychaldubyk/dsc-phase-2-project-v2-3/README.md

 Based on a coefficient of 510,400 a property with Waterfront increases price on an average of 510,400 dollars compared to propertys with no Waterfront.

-## Regression Results

-Recall that communication is one of the key data science "soft skills".
-In Phase 2, we are specifically focused on Statistical Communication.
-We define Statistical Communication as:

-> Communicating **results of statistical analyses** to diverse audiences via writing and live presentation

-Note that this is the same as in Phase 1, except we are replacing "basic data analysis" with "statistical analyses".

 High-quality Statistical Communication includes rationale, results, limitations, and recommendations: